myedapp/developer-coding-test/README.md

 * Extract the Github project to your computer.
 * Run the nodejs server: using a terminal navigate to the server directory and execute the command "node server.js".
 * Run the frontend application: using another terminal navigate to the myedquests directory and execute the command "npm start".
 A production build can also be generated with npm run build.

+## Troubleshooting
+I have noticed that sometimes when cloning this repository the 'react-scripts' module cannot be found.
+If this occurs, run "npm install react-scripts"